Vrithra

-Ace-Photographer Auditya Venkatesh has worked as the cinematographer for Vrithra while EM Arun and DA Vasantha have handled the editing and the music departments respectively.
+Photographer Auditya Venkatesh has worked as the cinematographer for Vrithra while EM Arun and DA Vasantha have handled the editing and the music departments respectively.

 Plot

-Investigation officer Indra Rao Nithya Shri comes across a series of conspicuous clues as she immerses herself in a seemingly open and shut case.
+Investigation officer Indra Rao (Nithya Shri) comes across a series of conspicuous clues as she immerses herself in a seemingly open and shut case.
 However, as the story progresses, she is left to make a difficult choice-her career or the truth.
 The story involves a metaphor between the contemporary Bengaluru transforming into a jungle ruled by animals.

 Indra Rao is a sub-inspector who initially deals with ordinary crimes in the city, from petty offenses to nuisance.
 However, she is handed over a suicide case, which she considers ordinary at the beginning due to the number of people committing suicide in the city in a daily basis.
 Her uncle Prakash Belawadi explains to her that she is trapped in a complex chess game where she doesn't have any clue of who her opponents are.
 When she goes to find the truth behind the suicide, she finds that the Vrithra is not what she thinks he is but someone who is trying to remove the boundaries in society.
 The hoarders in society that have all the resources are the actual Vrithra, and she has to make a choice between letting her higher-ranked officer know that she is trying to make things right.